 In contrast, the effects of nitrous oxide wear off quickly and can be less jarring for the patient.
 To determine which type of sedation you qualify for, simply ask your oral surgeon during your consultation.

 How Much Will My Wisdom Teeth Removal Cost?

 The cost of your wisdom tooth removal can also be a source of anxiety.
 Luckily, many dental insurance plans will cover some or all of the cost of the surgery.
 Consult with your surgeon to discuss what insurance plans they accept, and any payment plans they offer.

 Your choice of anesthesia may also impact the cost of the surgery.
 Because general anesthesia involves more medical monitoring, it may be more expensive than a procedure done with local anesthesia.
 It’s important to choose the option that makes you the most comfortable.

 The number of wisdom teeth that are being removed will also be a factor.
 While many people prefer to have all four removed at once to avoid the necessity of future surgery, you may only have one or two teeth that need attention.
 Impacted wisdom teeth may be more expensive to remove, as more work is involved during the procedure itself.

 When considering cost, don’t forget to factor in the cost of any drugs or medications you may be prescribed for pain management after the surgery.
 Insurance will also often cover the cost of these medications.
 You may also be prescribed antibiotics to prevent complications from infection or dry socket.

 Schedule Your Wisdom Teeth Consultation Today

 If you are experiencing pain, a wisdom teeth consultation with your oral surgeon is your first step toward relief.
 It is a great opportunity to get your questions answered by a professional and evaluate your needs.

-If you are in the Suwanee, GA area, reach out today to request your free consultation.
+If you are in the Suwanee, GA area, reach out today to request your consultation.
 Our oral surgeons can’t wait to meet you and put you at ease!